-Last week we invited participants in our Franchisor Excellence Masterclass, to share their experience on what helps franchisee consultative committees to function effectively (including FACs).
+Participants from one of our Franchisor Excellence Masterclasses shared their experiences on what helps franchisee consultative committees to function effectively (including FACs).
 Here's what they came up with.

 This is an example of the great networking discussions that happen in our professional development programs.
 If you'd like to be part of the action, read about the forthcoming workshops below.